PyRepair/maniple/training-data/summarize-experiment-v2/keras/25/prompt_response_response_8.md

     return x
 ```

-The corrected function explicitly casts the input array `x` to type float32 before performing any operations.
-This should resolve the type mismatch error and make the function work as expected.
+With this corrected function, the failing test (`test_preprocess_input`) should pass successfully, and the function should satisfy all the provided expected input/output variable information.